atlasxomics/ShinyCell/README.md

   </p>

 Then open either server.R or ui.R using RStudio and click on "Run App" in the top right corner.
-Now, you are all set to explore your data!
+Now, you are all set to explore the data!

 <p align="center">